Furnace Creek 508 Application System

 SOLO: Because we are receiving more applications to compete than we can accommodate, and because the level of competition, and finishing rate, are so high, racers applying for the solo race field must meet one or more of the following minimum qualifying standards prior to submitting an application:

-• Official finish of Furnace Creek 508 as a soloist or member of a two-rider team in the previous threee years.
+• Official finish of Furnace Creek 508 as a soloist or member of a two-rider team.

-• Official finish as a soloist of any bona fide 500-mile, or longer, ultracycling race such as Race Across Oregon or Adirondack 540, in the past three years.
+• Official finish as a soloist of any bona fide 500-mile, or longer, ultracycling race such as Race Across Oregon or Adirondack 540.

-• Official finish of Paris-Brest-Paris or other bona fide 1200km Grand Randonnée in under 80 hours, in the past three years.
+• Official finish of Paris-Brest-Paris or other bona fide 1200km Grand Randonnée in under 80 hours.

-• Official finish of a Super Randonneur Brevet Series (200km, 300km, 400km, and 600km) in one calendar year, in the past two years.
-Alternatively, official finish of three double centuries and a 600km brevet, in the past two years.
+• Official finish of a Super Randonneur Brevet Series (200km, 300km, 400km, and 600km) in one calendar year, in the past several years.
+Alternatively, official finish of three double centuries and a 600km brevet, in the past several years.

-• Official finish of the Race Across America as a soloist or on a two-person or four-person team, in the past three years.
+• Official finish of the Race Across America as a soloist or on a two-person or four-person team.

-• Current year Badwater Ultramarathon entrants who wish to compete in Furnace Creek 508 as a soloist (to pursue the Death Valley Cup) must have completed a 400km brevet / 250 mile or longer ultra cycling event, or completed at least 300 miles in a bona fide 24 hour road race, and that same year's Badwater Ultramarathon, in order to enter Furnace Creek 508.
+• Current year Badwater Ultramarathon entrants who wish to compete in Furnace Creek 508 as a soloist (to pursue the Death Valley Cup) must have completed a 400km brevet / 250 mile or longer ultra cycling event, The Trona 308, or completed at least 300 miles in a bona fide 24 hour road race.
 Such athletes must apply for The 508 during the standard application period and will likely receive a Provisional Acceptance unless they already possess the minimum standards to apply.

 HOW TO APPLY

-Step One: Would-be 2014 Furnace creek 508 entrants must complete the online application (available at the bottom of this page during that timeframe) between March 4 and March 17, 2014.
+Step One: Would-be 2014 Furnace creek 508 entrants must complete the online application (available at the bottom of this page during that timeframe).
 You will need to tell us about the following:

 - Your ultracycling, and ultrasports, experience.

-- Your specific experience with Furnace Creek 508 in the past (if any), as a racer, crew member, or Race Staff.
+- Your specific experience with Furnace Creek 508 or The Trona 308 in the past (if any), as a racer, crew member, or race staff.
 If you are applying as a relay team, having at least one 508 veteran on your team is encouraged, but not required.

 - Any charitable efforts you intend to implement if you are invited to compete in the Furnace Creek 508.
 This may be on behalf of any of the Official Charities of AdventureCORPS, or any other charity you wish to support.